 Here’s an overview of the basic skills you’ll need to learn, know, or hire as you launch:

-There are many design decisions that need to be made as you learn how to own a business, from designing a logo to choosing your brand’s colors.
+There are many design decisions that need to be made as you learn how to start a business online, from designing a logo to choosing your brand’s colors.
 Here are a few key ones to focus on:

 - Logo.
 You can rely on a logo creator like Hatchful or online image software like Canva to build your logo.